bareos/bareos/docs/manuals/en/new_main_reference/source/chapter27/win32.rst

 Some users have experienced problems restoring files that participate in the Active Directory.
 They also report that changing the userid under which Bareos (bareos-fd.exe) runs, from SYSTEM to a Domain Admin userid, resolves the problem.

-.. raw:: latex

-   \hide{
-   \section{Fixing the Windows Boot Record}
-   \index[general]{Windows!Fixing the Boot Record}

-   An effective way to restore a Windows backup is to install Windows on a different hard drive and restore the backup.
-Then run the recovery CD and run

-   \
-   diskpart
-      select disk 0
-      select part 1
-      active
-      exit

-   bootrec /rebuldbcd
-   bootrec /fixboot
-   bootrec /fixmbr
-   \
-   }

 Advanced Windows Configuration
 ------------------------------